pinot-contrib/pinot-docs/basics/indexing/dictionary-index.md

 small, they can be copied in memory by changing `onHeap` parameter to true.
 When they are on heap, dictionaries can be faster and some extra optimizations can be done.

-Parameter `useVarLengthDictionary` only affects columns whose values require variable number of bytes.
+Parameter `useVarLengthDictionary` only affects columns whose values require a variable number of bytes.
 That means that:
 * The column type requires variable number of bytes (like string, bytes or big decimal).
 * Not all values on the segment require the same number of bytes.